bareos/bareos/docs/manuals/source/TasksAndConcepts/Plugins.rst

 MySQL Plugin
 ~~~~~~~~~~~~

-See the chapters :ref:`backup-mysql-xtrabackup` and :ref:`backup-mysql-python`.
+See the chapters :ref:`backup-mysql-XtraBackup` and :ref:`backup-mysql-python`.

 MSSQL Plugin
 ~~~~~~~~~~~~